webignition/internet-media-type-interface/README.md

-# internet-media-type-interface
+# Internet Media Type Interfaces
-PHP interface for a model of an http://en.wikipedia.org/wiki/Internet_media_type
+PHP interfaces for a model of an http://en.wikipedia.org/wiki/Internet_media_type